williamslab/admix-simu/README.md

 Simulating only breakpoints
 ---------------------------

-If haplotypes for the simulated samples are not needed, the mixer program can be used to simulate only breakpoints according to a specified genetic map and marker set.
+If haplotypes for the simulated data are not needed, the mixer program can be used to simulate only breakpoints according to a specified genetic map and marker set.